Pretrial Diversion Programs for DUI

 The legal team at Joslyn Law Firm is experienced in DUI prosecution and has specialized BAC testing experience.
 If there are cracks in the prosecution's case or you've been served with trumped-up charges, our dedicated defense lawyers will investigate and fight for reduced or dismissed charges.

 If you've been charged in the Greater Cincinnati area, including Hamilton, Middletown, Norwood, Lebanon, Fairfield, Butler, Mason, Oxford, Marysville, and Wilmington contact Joslyn Law Firm.
 Your first consultation is free, so call (513) 339-6289 today and see what kinds of pretrial intervention we can do for your case.

 - Intervening with a DUI Case Before Trial

 - Record Sealing and Expunging for OVI Charges

-- Finding Franklin County Diversion Programs After a Drunk Driving Arrest
+- Finding Hamilton County Diversion Programs After a Drunk Driving Arrest